ColinLeeCampbell/cordova-plugin-couchbase/README.md

     couchbase.insertDocument(dbName, document, success, error)

 Inserts a JSONObject document into a local couchbase database.
+This function reports all successes and errors to the supplied callback functions.

 Parameters:

-    @param {String} dbName - the name of the database you're inserting the document to.
+    @param {String} dbName - The name of the database you're inserting the document to.
     @param {JSONObject} document - JSON Object document you're like to store in the database.
     @param {successCallback} success - Success callback, called upon successful insertion of the document.
     @param {failCallback} error - Error callback.